 Our Grand Prairie vets provide diagnosis and treatment for a variety of internal conditions in cats and dogs, from immune system issues to brain disorders.

-Veterinary internal medicine involves treating diseases and disorders of your pet's internal systems.
+Internal veterinary medicine involves treating diseases and disorders of your pet's internal systems.

 Our vets have extensive experience in diagnosing and treating challenging internal medicine cases, from disorders of the brain and nervous system to cancer and lung disease.